2i2c-org/infrastructure/docs/howto/features/cloud-access.md

 4. Get this change deployed, and users should now be able to use the buckets!
    Currently running users might have to restart their pods for the change to take effect.

+## Granting access to cloud buckets in other accounts

+Sometimes, users on a hub we manage need access to a storage bucket managed by an external third party - often a different research group.
+This can help with access to raw data, collaboration, etc.

+This section outlines how to grant this access.
+Currently, this functionality is implemented only on AWS - but we can add it for other cloud providers when needed.

+### AWS

+1. Get ARN of the IAM role we'll use
+2. Get 3rd party to give it appropriate rights on the bucket
+3. Add it to hub_cloud_permissions for the hub we care about